Main Page

 The purpose of this structure is “delegation of access administration”, i.e. to let administrators with direct knowledge of, and responsibility for, their users perform the administration without relying on a centralised administration function.
 A typical example of where delegation can be useful is an office building with multiple tenants.
 The delegation functionality allows each tenant to manage their own users and access rights without relying on the building's owner.

-A Site typically represents a building or a group of buildings with a shared facility management.
-Under the Site, Domains and Tenant Systems are created and maintained if delegated access management is used.
-A Site always includes a system which is used for configuring the doors that can be allocated to the Domains of the Site.
+A System typically represents a building or a group of buildings with a shared facility management.
+Under the System, Domains and Sub-systems are created and maintained if delegated access management is used.
+An Account always includes at least one system which is used for configuring the doors that can be allocated to the Domains of the Site.

-A Site without underlying Domains works as a regular access control system.
-It can still connect Domains of other Sites and that way, doors from different Sites can be administered together.
+A System without Domains works as a regular access control system.
+It can still be connected connect to Domains of other Systems and that way, doors from different Systems can be administered together.

 Domains

 Domains represent spaces such as offices, business premises, apartments, workshops, garages etc. A Domain can contain private doors, shared doors, and shared privileges.
-By connecting a Domain to a Tenant System, the doors and privileges of the Domain become available for access administration in the Tenant System.
+By connecting a Domain to a Sub-system or a System, the doors and privileges of the Domain become available for access administration in the receiving system.

-Tenants or other user groups, receive Tenant Systems, which they can administer on their own.
+Tenants or other user groups, receive their own System or Sub-system, which they can administer on their own.

 Example

-A real estate owner sets up two Sites for buildings in two different locations and lets the respective Site Manager define Domains representing the spaces being let out to tenants.
-Upon moving in, each tenant receives their own virtual system (Tenant System) connected to the Domain(s) representing the spaces they are renting.
-One tenant is renting spaces (Office 2 and Office 5) in two different Sites but by connecting these two Domains to Site 3, they can manage the two offices as one.
+A real estate company sets up two Systems for buildings in two different locations and lets the respective Site Manager define Domains representing the spaces being let out to tenants.
+Upon moving in, each tenant receives their own virtual system (Sub-system) connected to the Domain(s) representing the spaces they are renting.
+One tenant is renting spaces (Office 2 and Office 5) in two different Sites but by connecting these two Domains to System 3, they can manage the two offices as one.

-Domains and Tenant Systems are organized and maintained in the Site Manager module included in System Manager.
+Systems, Domains, and Sub-systems are created, organized and maintained in System Manager.

 Administrators and capacities

-A person doing any type of administration in the Telcred system is known as an “Administrator”.
-These can have different capacities depending on what they should be able to do.
+A person doing any type of administration in Telcred Accress Manager can have different capacities depending on what they should be able to do.
 The capacities are:

-• System Management (System settings, create and edit Sites and Administrators)
+• Account management (Account settings, create and edit Systems and Administrators)

-• Access Management (Create and edit Users, Cards, Roles, Privileges)
+• Access management (Create and edit Users, Cards, Roles, and Privileges)

-An Administrator can simultaneously have capacities across Systems, Sites, and Tenant Systems.
+An Administrator can simultaneously have capacities across Accounts, Systems, and Sub-systems.

 Administration GUIs